Monday, 23 December 2024

 Finding and filling a gap in the market

 It doesn’t matter what the current state of the economy is; there will always be an area that continues to do well or even manages to expand to the next level.
 Particular niches will see growth even during volatile times.
-A more obvious example would be that discount stores will almost certainly see an increased footfall and sales, whereas the more upmarket retailers may have an extra cause for concern laid at their door.
+A more obvious example would be that discount retail stores will almost certainly see an increased footfall and sales, whereas the more upmarket retailers may have an extra cause for concern laid at their door.

 Or another way a business can still thrive in difficult times is by finding a gap in the market.
 After all, gaps can often open up during economic uncertainty.
 Business owners and ‘would-be startups’ may like to base their next moves on the results we learned from lockdown.